rdkcentral/mock-firebolt/README.md

 # Firebolt SDK Support

-Mock Firebolt supports these Firebolt SDKs: **core**, **manage**, **discovery**.
+Mock Firebolt supports these Firebolt SDKs: **core**, **discovery**.

 By default, only the core SDK is enabled, meaning if you try to make calls to methods in the other SDKs, Mock Firebolt will thow an error.

 This default mode is appropriate for app developers developing third-party content apps that don't need (nor get) the permissions necessary to use the other SDKs.

-For developers building "operator apps" / "search and discover apps" which need one or more of these SDKs, when running the Mock Firebolt server, you can pass flags like `--manage` and/or `--discovery` to enable the specific SDK(s) desired.
+For developers building "operator apps" / "search and discover apps" which need one or more of these SDKs, when running the Mock Firebolt server, you can pass flags like `--discovery` to enable the specific SDK desired.
 Note of course that ultimately, when running on a real device, your app will only have whatever permissions it has been given.

 # $badger Support